tap/click for history/bio

 Desperadoes took their name from a movie of the same name.
-To date, the orchestra has been victorious in the Panorama competition in Trinidad and Tobago on eleven occasions.
+To date, the orchestra has been victorious in the Panorama competition in Trinidad and Tobago on twelve occasions.
 The first victory came in 1966.
-Successes followed in 1970, 1976, 1977, 1983, 1985, 1991, 1994, 1999, 2000 and 2016.
+Successes followed in 1970, 1976, 1977, 1983, 1985, 1991, 1994, 1999, 2000, 2016 and 2020.
 The orchestra has also excelled at the music festivals held in Trinidad and Tobago, having won on three consecutive occasions after a hiatus of twenty years.
 Desperadoes has toured the Caribbean, Africa, United Kingdom and the United States of America, performing at some of the most prestigious cultural centres globally including the Royal Albert Hall, Carnegie Hall and the Apollo Theater in New York.

 Major Awards: National Award - Chaconia Medal Gold Steelband of the Century (Pan Trinbago Award)